kranercc/ScreenShot-helper/README.md

 # Fixed Bugs
 1) After taking a screenshot, you will be opened a window in which you can crop the image using "+", but the window is black
+2) Be able to crop it on a single direction (up to down).
+Now you can crop diagonaly